 - Difficulty breathing

 As far as psychological effects or effects that impact a person’s mental state, there are not nearly as many reported side effects of dihydrocodeine.
 One of the most common psychological effects of taking dihydrocodeine is the feeling of mild euphoria.

 How Long Does Dihydrocodeine Stay in Your System?

 How long does dihydrocodeine stay in your system?
 Generally speaking, it will take over an hour for dihydrocodeine to start working (with a typical dose ranging from 30 to 60 milligrams).
 The half-life of dihydrocodeine is four hours, meaning that after four hours, half of the drug has been eliminated through the urine.
 After another four hours, only a quarter of the drug is still in a person’s system.
 Thus, unless large recreational quantities of dihydrocodeine are continually ingested, most of this drug will be eliminated from a person’s system after one day.

 Is dihydrocodeine addictive?
 If taken for a long period of time or large doses are taken, there is potential for addiction to dihydrocodeine.
 Additionally, improper or recreational use of this drug can easily lead to addiction, especially if large quantities are ingested all at once.

 An individual that suddenly stops taking this drug may also experience dihydrocodeine withdrawal symptoms such as an upset stomach, chills, sweating, irritability, anxiety, lightheadedness, cravings, shaking and the inability to sleep.

-If you or a loved one struggle with opioid addiction, contact The Recovery Village Palm Beach today to speak with a representative about how addiction treatment can help.
+If you or a loved one struggle with opioid addiction, contact The Recovery Village Palm Beach at Baptist Health today to speak with a representative about how addiction treatment can help.
 You deserve a healthier future, call today.

 Drug Bank Database “Dihydrocodeine.”
 Accessed July 24, 2019.